-With a host of positive responses they would shop for a label while taking opportunities on Best Unsigned Band compilation CDs which garnered further fan and industry responses.
+With a host of positive responses, Black Majesty would shop for a label while taking opportunities on Best Unsigned Band compilation CDs which garnered further fan and industry responses.
 The wave only got bigger for the band when they were awarded Best New Metal Band by the Australian webzine Full Strength!

 Priding themselves on their live show Black Majesty, in a relatively short space of time, had won the appreciation of many who have seen and heard the band.
 Under the membership of Hanny Mohamed (of Pegazuz; keyboards/guitar), Stevie Janevski (ex-Cyclone Tracy; guitar/back vocals), John "Gio" Cavaliere (vocals) and Czech drummer Pavel Konvalinka (ex-Kryptor/ex-Leprocide; drums) they would release Sands Of Time (2002) as a promo.
 By the time they got signed to German 'LMP' label to release their debut album of the same title in 2003, Mark Kelson (ex-Cryptal Darkness) joined on bass to replace Joe Fata (who in turn had replaced original bassist (and a founding member) Cory Betts).